 Custom Player Graphics

-The FVX branch has support for custom player graphics in the Gen 1-3 games.
+The FVX branch has support for custom player graphics (CPG) in the Gen 1-3 games.
 Basically, this means that you can take a pack of images, and replace the ones in the game with them.
 The UPR comes pre-packed with some custom player graphics to try out, but you can also make your own quite easily.

 Below is a general guide for how CPGs work, followed by sections for specific games/Generations.